simple12360/esp-test-tools-forked/docs/en/faq/wfa_certification_test_faq.rst

 :link_to_translation:`zh_CN:[中文]`

-**1. How can I get the USB port number?**
+**1. How can I get the USB port name of the device?**

-  You can get it by inputting ``ls /dev/ttyUSB*`` in the command line.
+  Run the command ``ls /dev/ttyUSB*`` in the terminal to see the USB port name.

 **2. How can I get the MAC address of the DUT?**

-  - Enter minicom and operate the command ``minicom -D /dev/ttyUSB*``
+  - Open minicom with the command ``minicom -D /dev/ttyUSB*``;
-  - Input the command ``query``, and the printed ``dut_mac`` is the MAC address of the DUT.
+  - Type ``query`` and the MAC address of the DUT will be shown as ``dut_mac``.

-**3. How can I flash enterprise certificate?**
+**3. How do I flash the enterprise certificate?**

-  The certificate has been included in the firmware and you do not need to flash it.
+  The certificate is already included in the firmware, so you do not need to flash it separately.

-**4. Why is the tool not starting?**
+**4. Why isn't the tool starting?**

-  Please check the Python version and ensure the toolchain is complete.
+  Check the Python version and ensure the toolchain is fully installed.

-**5. Why is the tool script unable to monitor UCC command after being started?**
+**5. Why is the tool script not detecting UCC commands after starting?**

-  Please ensure that the IP address is correctly configured on the computer.
+  Ensure that the IP address is correctly configured on your computer.

-**6. What steps should be taken if the DUT displays garbled content and is unresponsive to read or write operations?**
+**6. What should I do if the DUT shows garbled output and is unresponsive to read/write commands?**

-  Please verify whether the DUT has been flashed with the appropriate bin files and ensure that the power supply is functioning normally.
+  Confirm that the DUT is flashed with the correct bin files and check that the power supply is working properly.